ravigajul/NodeJsForMe/README.md

 ```

 ## Partials for templating web pages
+Partials is used to render a partial content of an html page like headers and footers.
 1. Load hbs
 2. Create two directories templates/partials, templates/views
 3. Change views Path for the .hbs files to render correctly